TMhalsekar/Facebook-Comment-Bot/README.md

 # Facebook-Comment-Bot
-A script which allows to auto comment on a anyFacebook post
+A script which allows to automate commenting on any Facebook post